smguilia/overview-1/feedback.md

 ## Submitting feedback on the documentation
 {: #feedback-topic}

 You can submit feedback on a specific documentation topic by using the **Was this page helpful?** buttons that are displayed at the end of each topic.
 Do you find the information helpful?
 Click **Yes** and optionally provide a comment.
-If you don't find it helpful, or you have suggestions for improvements, click **No** and provide more details.
+If you don't find it helpful or have suggestions for improvements, click **No** and provide more details.

 ## Providing a content update with a pull request
 {: #feedback-pr}